Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 loop length breathing is one of the better modulations on the pedal.
 So pot 4 taking bandpass instead of Density is the straightforward fix.

-**One catch, worth knowing before the panel is drilled.** If SHIFT MIX gets fixed and page 3 collapses (see O1), bandpass frequency lands on page 2, on POT1, POT2 or POT6, since POT3 to POT5 are already taken by spray, overlap and output.
-Its depth would still be pot 4 in LFO mode. **The knob holding the parameter and the knob holding its depth stop being the same knob**, which is the one place the whole scheme's logic breaks.
+**The knob-mismatch worry is gone.** It only arose if page 3 collapsed and bandpass frequency moved to page 2 while its depth stayed on pot 4, so parameter and depth sat on different knobs.
+Page 3 is kept (see O1), so bandpass frequency stays on page 3 POT1 and the mismatch never happens.
+Pot 4 carrying its depth is now just a label question.

 **An option not otherwise considered:** the two LFO pages could carry different destination sets, with pot 4 as Density depth on the LFO 1 page and bandpass depth on the LFO 2 page.